How are Globasa's words selected?

 In some cases, the less commonly used part of speech is selected in order to better accommodate derived words.
-For example, Globasa has termo (heat) as a noun, rather than something like garme (warm) in order to easily use termo in compound scientific words such as thermodynamics, as well as to more easily derive words like termodo (heated).
+For example, Globasa has termo (heat) as a noun, rather than something like garme (warm) in order to easily use termo in compound scientific words such as thermodynamics, as well as to more easily derive words like termodo (heated), as opposed to garmegido.

 In the case of words that denote people, there are specific guidelines for determining the root word.
 Some words denoting professions are derived using -yen or -kef while others are root words.
 Derived words denoting professions are derived from root words denoting verb/practice, team or establishment (but not the professional's office).
 Otherwise, the word denoting a profession is typically a root word: biskopo (bishop), etc.